 Thayer Academy benefits by being a part of the Braintree community, with its rich history, diverse economy, and accessibility to Boston, the South Shore, and the western suburbs.
 The Academy contributes to this vibrant community in many ways, including opening its facilities to local civic and cultural organizations and providing many student volunteers to area nonprofits.

-- 60 students from Braintree attend Thayer (approx. 9% of the student body) -- putting Braintree in the top three towns that send students to the Academy.
-Braintree students receive financial aid of $1,030,000 annually (approx. 13% of the total financial aid budget).
-At the Braintree public school budget expenditure of $13,838 per student, their attendance represents an annual savings of more than $800,000 to the Town.
+- Fifty-eight Braintree students attend Thayer (approximately 8% of the student body), which puts Braintree in the top three towns that send students to the Academy.
+Braintree students receive financial aid of $486,850 annually (approximately 7% of the total financial aid budget).
+Using the Braintree Public Schools budget expenditure of $14,536 per student, these 58 students represent an annual savings of more than $800,000 to the Town.

 ● More than 140 Braintree children participate in Camp Thayer’s summer programs.

 - Thayer Academy committed to a one-time unrestricted and purely voluntary contribution of $100,000 paid over three years 2018-2021 on a voluntary basis to support town operations.
 This contribution was over and above what Thayer has paid the Town building and grading permit fees totaling over $250,000 over the last decade.

 ● Thayer supports the Town’s use of its athletic fields in support of Braintree Parks and Recreation sports.
 This benefit is conferred upon the Town at no charge and has an estimated value of $45,000 for the 2021-22 school year.

 ● Thayer contributes $15,000 annually to the Braintree Public Library and has made a one-time donation of $25,000 to the Children’s Room project.

 ● Thayer contributes $5,000 annually to the Braintree July 4th Celebration.